Grammarly vs Ginger: Which One is Better For You?

 • Tone detection

 Grammarly has an extraordinary tone detection feature that highlights the tone of the desired content with attractive emojis.
 In fact, the AI will precisely tell you if the content is formal, admiring, or even sad.
-Looks like Grammarly has feelings too!

 The tone detection in Grammarly is another underrated feature since you can instantly receive feedback on what your content sounds like, which is great.